LepszyOdCb/Linear-function-cpp/README.md

 # Linear-function-cpp
-Linear function from 2 points for IT class
+Linear function from 2 points